How Long Should a Car Battery Last?

 1. Listen to how quickly the engine cranks up when the car is first started.
 When the ignition is turned, the car’s battery starts the car.
 If this doesn’t happen quickly, it can be a sign that the battery is aging and should be replaced.

 2. Look at the electrical components on the dashboard.
 If any are malfunctioning, it can be another sign that the battery is dead, or on its last legs.

 3. Pay careful attention to the battery light.
 This is often easy to miss, but it’s usually in the shape of a car battery.
 Just like any other warning light on the dash, this will light up when the battery is becoming old or drained.

 Check Under the Hood

 One warning sign that residents of Arizona need to pay particular attention to is a swollen or bulging battery case.
 When that happens, it’s a sign of a bad chemical reaction inside the case and the battery should be changed right away.
 While checking on the battery, also look for signs of corrosion, as this is an additional warning that the battery is reaching the end of its life.

 In Arizona, drivers should change their car batteries every four years.
 They are not very expensive and the small amount of time it takes can help protect everyone against an accident.
 It’s also advised that after any car accident, no matter how minor, the battery should also be replaced, as it can suffer damage that may not be visible.

-If you have been in a car accident, or are just looking for more ways to keep you and your car safe, contact us at Breyer Law Offices, P.C., at (602) 457-6222.
+If you have been in a car accident, or are just looking for more ways to keep you and your car safe, contact the Phoenix car crash lawyers at Breyer Law Offices, P.C., at (602) 457-6222.
 We’re committed to keeping Arizonans safe and want to help you, too!